 Proper storage of butternut squash is important to ensure that the fruit stays fresh and edible for as long as possible.

-To store butternut squash, choose a cool, dry place with good air circulation.
+To store, choose a cool, dry place with good air circulation.
 The ideal temperature for storage is around 50-55°F (10-13°C), with a humidity level of around 50-70%.
 This could be a pantry, root cellar, or even a garage or shed.

 Before storing, inspect the fruit carefully to make sure that there are no soft spots, bruises, or other signs of damage.
 Damaged fruit should be used immediately or discarded to prevent the risk of spoilage.